fenixkz/rl_journey/Lesson-4/theory.md

 The gradient doesn't depend on what action was taken in the past, only on what the current policy and current critic think is best for the states in the buffer.
 Because the update doesn't rely on the log-probability of a past action, it is completely decoupled from the behavior policy that generated the data.

-So, that clever trick to replace probability distributino to determinstic action allows us to use the stability and sample efficiency of an off-policy replay buffer while still improving the policy directly via a policy gradient!
+So, that clever trick to replace probability distribution to determinstic action allows us to use the stability and sample efficiency of an off-policy replay buffer while still improving the policy directly via a policy gradient!

 ---